codragon2020/codragon2020.github.io/README.md

 ## Description

 This site is my first publicly accessible project.
 I created it to inform viewers some basic information about me, where to submit their contact information, and links to other projects I contributed to.
 While building this site I leveraged html, css, and javascript.
-This project taught me how to create a responsive website that is accessible to all device sizes and to leverage ![Bootstrap] (https://getbootstrap.com/docs/4.0/getting-started/introduction/) a CSS framework to style my pages consistently.
+This project taught me how to create a responsive website that is accessible to all device sizes and to leverage 1 [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) a CSS framework to style my pages consistently.

 ## Link to Site